nodeshift/nodejs-reference-architecture/docs/development/dev-flows.md

 ## Local development of team's component, remote services in a common development environment

-Developer build/test/integrate in containers and access other components for testing in a shared development/test environment.
+Developers build/test/integrate in containers and access other components for testing in a shared development/test environment.

 Advantages:
 * More limited resource requirement for developer machines
-* Less management/complexity for developer
+* Less management/complexity for developers

 Disadvantages:
 * Network connectivity is required to develop